-Step 2: If your reimbursement request included any receipts that are original in nature (example: cash register style, tear out receipt book, etc.) the physical receipts also must be delivered/mailed to the Office of Student Engagement, SUN 202, before final processing can take place.
+Step 2: If your reimbursement request included any original receipts (cash register style, tear-out receipt book, etc.) the physical receipts also must be delivered/mailed to Student Engagement, SUN 225, before final processing can take place.

 Step 1: Identify and complete the appropriate Travel Expense Report Form found below.

-Step 3: If your reimbursement request included any receipts that are original in nature (example - cash register style, tear out receipt book, etc.) the physical receipts must also be delivered/mailed to the Office of Student Engagement, SUN 202, before final processing can take place.
+Step 3: If your reimbursement request included any original receipts (cash register style, tear-out receipt book, etc.) the physical receipts also must be delivered/mailed to Student Engagement, SUN 225, before final processing can take place.

 Step 1: Complete a purchase request on your organization Nest page including all relevant information and copies of all receipts.

-Step 2: If your reimbursement request included any receipts that are original in nature (example - cash register style, tear out receipt book, etc.) the physical receipts also must be delivered/mailed to the Office of Student Engagement, SUN 202, before final processing can take place.
+Step 2: If your reimbursement request included any original (cash register style, tear-out receipt book, etc.) the physical receipts also must be delivered/mailed to Student Engagement, SUN 225, before final processing can take place.

-Step 3: You will be notified by the Office of Student Engagement when your paperwork is ready to be picked up and delivered to the Cashier's office in SSVC building to collect immediate cash reimbursement.
+Step 3: You will be notified by Student Engagement when your paperwork is ready to be picked up and delivered to the cashier's office in Student Services to collect immediate cash reimbursement.

 No: We will not be able to pay for this item online.
 Please work with the vendor to obtain an invoice which we can submit for a purchase order and then a check for payment.